8ctopus/paypal-rest-api/README.md

 The package is a work in progress and contributions are welcome.
 For now, it covers `Orders` (one-time payments), subscriptions (`Products`, `Plans` and `Subscriptions`), `Webhooks` (receive notifications from PayPal when certain events occur) and `Payments`.
 That's all that's needed to create a store, be it one-time payment or subscription based.

+_NOTE_: If you're just starting to use PayPal think twice as I have found that their apis are unstable, bugs are introduced all the time in production and despite contacting Merchant Technical Support the issues take forever to get fixed.
+Save yourself the hassle and use a more reliable payment provider.

 ## install package

     composer require 8ctopus/paypal-rest-api